-- Lebanon and Milford : Effective May 11, both locations are open for routine eye care as well as urgent care and emergencies.
-Click for hours for Lebanon and Milford.
+Milford : Effective May 11, is open for routine eye care as well as urgent care and emergencies.
+Click for hours for Milford.

 Please call ahead to the Opticare location nearest you to set up an appointment before you come in.
 If you need to come in to pick up your previously-placed eyeglass or contact lens order, please arrange with us in advance and we will provide curbside pickup in front of our office.
 We can also send it to you by mail.
 Since this is a constantly changing situation, stay in here, check your email or call the office for additional information.